kyma-project/istio/docs/contributor/04-10-technical-design.md

 ## Restarter Components

-The Kyma Istio Operator utilizes Restarter components to manage resource restarts.
+Kyma Istio Operator utilizes Restarter components to manage resource restarts.
 These components operate independently, adhering to several key principles:

 - **Execution Order** - They execute only after Reconciliation components complete their tasks.
 - **Independent Decisions** - Each component independently determines if a resource needs restarting based on defined Restart Predicates.